Chase-Lee-ui/Chase-Lee-ui.github.io/essays/Standing-With-ESLint.md

 ## Groups For Now

 I feel that reinforcing a coding class under one coding standard will allow classmates to unite under it.
 For example, one of my recent Workout of the Day (WOD), I was struggling on the first function where I had to identify whether or not a certain string had appeared in any of the lines of a passed array with strings.
 However, I had a teammate who had zoomed passed though it and I asked for some of his help, he read his code to me and I understood it even though all he was telling me was "some, lists, function, list..."
 I was able to understand it for what it was because the entire class codes under one coding standard.
+I have also helped people in the same way, just by listing the names of things in hopes that they will understand and get it.
+Most times they do, but sometimes I need to explain it in a couple more words than that.
 Therefore, coding standards definitely have a place in a learning environment.

 ## Groups For the Future